VR Perimetry - A Ball of Confusion.

-Virtual reality is an exciting new technology for games and entertainment, but how about as a multi-functional diagnostic eye care device?
+Virtual reality was designed for games and entertainment, but how about as a multi-functional diagnostic eye care device?

 Can it replace your current perimeter?

-First, if you are using a conventional bowl perimeter such as the HFA, Octopus or Optopol and are looking to replace it with a newer one, this is not your new perimeter.
+First, if you are using a conventional bowl perimeter (such as the HFA, Octopus or Optopol) and are looking to replace it with a newer one, this is probably not your ideal new perimeter.

-However, if you do not have any room for a conventional device or if you are looking for a complementary device that allows you to test those with limited mobility, pediatrics or set up off-site screenings, VR may be a good fit.
+However, if you do not have any room for a conventional device or if you are looking for a complementary device that allows you to test those with limited mobility, pediatrics or set up off-site screenings, VR perimeters may be a good fit.

-The non-conventional part of the equation is that most of your patients that need visual fields have never experienced a VR device and at first, it is intimidating.
+The non-conventional part of the equation is that some of your patients that need visual fields have never experienced a VR device and at first, it can be uncomfortable and intimidating.

 Despite the cost savings and mobility factor, if you have a practice with many older patients, having to force this learning curve on them is probably not worth the benefit.

-Some of the devices do have eye tracking, but most do not provide a video eye monitor to allow the operator to witness alignment and fixation.
+Some of the devices have eye tracking, but they do not provide a live video eye monitor to allow the operator to witness alignment and fixation.
 Most cannot perform peripheral testing outside of 30 degrees or progression analysis.
 Also, some eye care professionals that you refer to may not be comfortable with VR based fields.

-Of course, for the more complex testing such as kinetic, color, larger spot size for low vision, peripheral testing such as for ptosis, etc., you will need to use a conventional perimeter.
+Of course, for the more complex testing such as kinetic, blue/yellow, larger stimulus sizes for low vision, peripheral testing such as for ptosis, etc., you will need to use a conventional perimeter.

 What is the cost for a Visual Field VR headset?